MaxBenChrist/awesome_time_series_in_python/standardize_time_series_formats.md

 Before one can pick the right format, one needs to check a few points

 1. Do the time series can have different lengths?
-2. Are the time series non uniformly sampled, so are the time series alloed to have missing values?
+2. Are the time series non uniformly sampled, are the time series allowed to have missing values?
 3. Do we inspect multivariate time series?